staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 - php native attributes
 - implicit parameter nullability

-This also means your developer experience when using PHP version specific language features in code being analyzed with PHPStan should improve over time.

-These are only a few examples of my current state of mind.
+What you just read about is the result of my initial research.
 I am pretty sure we will shape new ideas after iterating on the problems involved and the solutions we come up with.

+I will work through the mentioned problem areas one after another, which also means your developer experience when using PHP version specific language features with PHPStan should improve over time, release after release.